St. Athanasius College

 Description: This is a non-degree, hybrid program for those seeking CPE in an Orthodox Christian environment.
 Students must have a bachelor's degree to receive credit for the class.
 The course begins with an in-person retreat.
 After the retreat are 14-15 sessions (depending on the liturgical calendar).
 This course is for clergy only.
 A detailed schedule is posted below the registration forms.

-Retreat Information: Please arrive by 6 PM Eastern on Tuesday for dinner together.
+Retreat Information: Please arrive by 5 PM Eastern on Tuesday for dinner together.
 Meals together are an important part of the retreat.
-We will depart at 9 AM Eastern on Friday.
+All attendees must check out of their room by 11 AM.
 Physical attendance at the retreat is required for this course.

 Virtual Retreat: After the last class, a lengthy video-teleconference session will take place for final evaluations and debriefing (4-8 hours).